 Football may be entertainment for most of us, but it is labor for those who play it, a kind of work that requires as much preparation and discipline as any academic or white collar professional training.
 In fact, many parents begin fantasizing about an NFL career when their children are only in pre-K: Pop Warner’s Tiny-Mite League enrolls players as young as five and as small as 35 pounds…..

-For the rest of this essay, go to Public Seminar.
+For the rest of this essay, originally published on September 7 2017, go to Public Seminar.